marybethwalsh/codepath-prework/README.md

     b) Changeable label colors and priority ordering for easy organization

 3. Google Calendar
-    a.
-Allows user to easily change any color using hex codes
+    a) Allows user to easily change any color using hex codes
-    b.
-Several different views availble -- day, week, month, etc.
+    b) Several different views availble -- day, week, month, etc.

+As I am currently a college student, I would love to create an app that has estimated wait times for all the dining spots on our campus.
+It is often frustrating to have to stop by multiple places to check if there's a long line before finding one that you'd like to wait in.
+With a wait time app, students would be able to more easily evaluate where they should eat on campus to save everyone time.
+This would also likely ease the lines from building up as long with the option to check wait times before arriving.
+An additonal feature would be to list daily menus and include a warning about any ingredients that are missing that day.

 ## Notes